darul75/jade-cache/README.md

 # jade-cache

-**jade-cache** purpose is help you to deal with jade view into your code, made for ExpressJs I do not know about others.
+**jade-cache** is designed to help you to deal with jade view into your code, made for ExpressJs I do not know about others.

 * `cache` : compile all jade views at startup into templates in one shot and recursive.
 * `middleware` specific route catcher to render these cached templates.